Menu

 Neil Armstrong

-Winnipeg born and raised and a proud Bomber for Life, Neil has enjoyed a very successful and rewarding career since receiving his CA designation in 1997.
-His passion for the Bombers comes from his childhood and he has proudly passed down this passion to his children.
-Neil understands the commitment necessary to play a sport at a high level and is excited to join the Board to apply his professional knowledge and experience to a position that provides governance over an organization that has deep roots in this community and in his heart.
+Neil Armstrong led Warehouse One, a national specialty apparel retail chain with over 100 stores and nearly 1,000 employees across Canada, for 20 years until his retirement in 2024.
+Winnipeg born and raised and a proud Bomber for Life, Neil enjoyed a very successful and rewarding career since receiving his CA designation in 1997.
+His passion for the Bombers comes from his childhood and he has proudly passed down this passion to his season ticket holding children.
+Neil understands the commitment necessary to play a sport at a high level and is pleased to serve on the Board providing governance over an organization that has deep roots in this community and in his heart.

 ShaunShaun Hauser